Updated: Oct 20

 One of my favorite things to do is to make food for people.
-It is, without a doubt the way I show love.
+It is, without a doubt, the way I show love.
 If I get excited to feed you, chances are I love you.
-And while I am sure cooking would fall into the “Acts of Service” Love Language category, I really do think we should add a 6th love language and it should just be called Food.
+While I am sure cooking would fall into the “Acts of Service” Love Language category, I really do think we should add a 6th love language, and it should just be called Food.
 And if you end up making this mint, pea, pesto burrata, buttery toast dish, I hope you love it as much I loved sharing it with all of you.
-It would be a great addition to your Easter table if you celebrate and it pairs really well with the Spring veg cobb salad I shared 2 days ago.
+It would be a great addition to your Easter table if you celebrate, and it pairs really well with the Spring veg cobb salad I shared two days ago.

 Mint, pea, pesto, and burrata are all delicious ingredients that can add a lot of flavor and texture to toast.
 Here are some possible reasons why they go so well together:

 Complementary flavors: Mint, peas, pesto, and burrata all have flavors that complement each other.
 Mint has a fresh, herbal flavor that can balance out the creaminess of the burrata and the richness of the pesto.
 Peas have a slightly sweet and nutty flavor that pairs well with the other ingredients.

 Textural contrast: Toast provides a crunchy base that can contrast nicely with the soft and creamy burrata.
 Peas can add a bit of crunch as well, while pesto can provide a smooth and silky texture.

 Visual appeal: The bright green color of the peas and pesto can create an attractive visual contrast against the toasted bread and white burrata.

 Versatility: Mint, peas, pesto, and burrata are all versatile ingredients that can be used in a variety of dishes.
 They can be used in salads, pasta dishes, sandwiches, and more, which means they can be combined in many different ways to create interesting and delicious flavor combinations.